There are a lot of perks to being a successful actor, such as:

 For example, Edinburgh Acting School offers private and corporate lessons, which can be tailored depending on your specific goals.
 So, whether you think acting lessons would improve team dynamics at work, or you need help with your public speaking, there are courses out there that can help.

-Although you can find acting courses in pretty much any major city within the UK, there is another reason to take acting classes in Edinburgh specifically (aside from the range of courses on offer).
+Although you can find acting courses in pretty much any major city within the UK, there is another reason to take acting classes London specifically (aside from the range of courses on offer).

 That reason is the Edinburgh Fringe Festival.

 Every year for three weeks in August, the Edinburgh Fringe Festival plays hosts to a huge array of performances, including:

 - Dance and circus, to name a few.

 Thousands of different performances take place over the three weeks.
 Some performances are by famous acts.
 For example, the Fringe is well known for its comedy, with most major comedians performing at the Fringe, from Stephen Fry to Phil Wang.
 However, there are plenty of performances from actors, comics, or other performers looking for their break.